Mooneerams Solicitors

 General damages cannot be calculated using a mathematical formula.

 Many people think that general damages are only about what you recover for the injury you suffer, but that is not the case.
-They are split into four types of damages, and these are to compensate for:
+They are split into four types, and these are damages to compensate for:

 This term refers to compensation for the pain and suffering the accident caused.
 The injuries may be physical, psychological or both.